Fun FOOD Frolic

 Nasi Goreng in Kuala Lumpur

 When it comes to good food, there is a lot to try in Malaysia.
-If you are a first-time traveler like us, then must taste these popular foods in Malaysia:
+If you are a first-time traveler like us, then you must taste these popular foods in Malaysia:

 Nasi Lemak – A coconut flavored steamed rice served with sambal, boiled or fried egg, fried fish, and a basic Malay style curry.

-Ikan Bakar – Ikan Bakar is a grilled fish marinated in Malay style spice paste.
+Ikan Bakar – Ikan Bakar is a grilled fish marinated in Malay-style spice paste.

 Hokkien Mee – Stir-fried egg or Hakka noodles served with a thick sauce and meat/seafood of your choice.